Techniques used by Donald Trump

 misleading claim - a statement with a few elements or kernel of truth, which can easily be proven deceptive or fundamentally untrue.
 (7 uses)

-false equivalency - implying that two things are essentially the same, when they only have anecdotal similarities.
+false equivalence - implying that two things are essentially the same, when they only have anecdotal similarities.
 (6 uses)

 half truth - a statement that is essentially true, but lacking critical information and presented as the whole truth.
 (5 uses)